Recent or upcoming events include:

 Is there any guidance on how I should contruct my slide and video?

-Yes, we have created a PDF guide to help you with your slide and video.
+Yes, we have created a guide to help you create your slide and video.
 There are also some useful external guides / resources that you might want to refer to:

-Making the Most of your Three Minutes - Simon Clews, University of Melbourne
+Making the most of your 3 minutes - Simon Clews, University of Melbourne

 As a University we are proud of the achievements our postgraduate research students and research supervisors.
 To recognise and celebrate their success the MDC annually hosts the Postgraduate Research Excellence Awards.